Icinga/icinga2/doc/6-distributed-monitoring.md

       global = true
     }

-> **Note**
-> The master nodes do not need to know about the indirectly connected clients.
+**Note**: The master nodes do not need to know about the indirectly connected clients.
-> But since we want to use command endpoint check configuration,
+Since we want to use command endpoint check configuration, we must configure the client endpoint and zone objects.
-> we'll need them.
-In order to maximize the effort, we'll sync the client zone and
-> endpoint config to the satellites where the connection information is needed as well.
+In order to minimize the effort, we'll sync the client zone and endpoint config to the satellites where the connection information is needed as well.

     [root@icinga2-master1.localdomain /]# mkdir -p /etc/icinga2/zones.d/{master,satellite,global-templates}
     [root@icinga2-master1.localdomain /]# cd /etc/icinga2/zones.d/satellite